leanprover/Pantograph/README.md

 ![Pantograph](doc/icon.svg)

-Pantograph provides interfaces to execute proofs, construct expressions, and examine the symbol list of a Lean project for machine learning.
+Pantograph provides interfaces to interact with Lean's frontend, execute proofs, construct expressions, and examining the Lean environment.

 See [documentations](doc/rationale.md) for design rationale and references.